- As low as $348/Night

 - Approximately 1600 square feet

 Gated private and secluded riverfront getaway just outside of town with painless access to Interstate 17.
 Electronic gate to access the property.
 Property is protected by a privacy fence that extends all the way to the river and mature trees provide additional privacy.
 The home has river vistas from 2 bedrooms, a dining area, and a sunroom.
-If you want to savor the outside without being exposed to the heat there is a very huge covered area to sit and appreciate cool breezes.
+If you want to savor the outside without being exposed to the heat there is a very sizable covered area to sit and appreciate cool breezes.

 About the Area